raganwald-deprecated/rewrite_rails/README.md

 *	**How do I know what will be rewritten?**

-Consult the `docs` folder.
+Consult [the doc folder](http://github.com/raganwald/rewrite_rails/tree/master/doc).
 Every rewriter gets its own page.
+At the moment, those are [Andand](http://github.com/raganwald/rewrite_rails/tree/master/doc/andand.textile "doc/andand.textile") and [String to Block](http://github.com/raganwald/rewrite_rails/tree/master/doc/string_to_block.md "doc/string_to_block.md").More will be added as I write them or port them from the old rewrite gem.

 *	**How can I see what the result looks like?**